-There is much going on in my Speakerdeck with video.
-I will post the full videos from the workshop in full.
+There is much going on in my Speakerdeck with video so will post the full videos from the workshop in full.

 Microsoft: Productivity Future Vision

-I like this video quite a bit.
-As an educator it struck me.
-I easily see a near future student’s worklife emerging on the screen as I watched.
-I continued to ask “what are we doing to cultivate the dispositions she is exhibiting — to deal with “her” workworld…..”
-The difference is that this video, a design fiction, suspends disbelief in the future narratives we so often hear about the future work worlds for our students in a well crafted story and video.
-I wrote this post for our schools blog on the topic:
+I like this video quite a bit and as an educator it struck me vividly as I can easily see a near future student’s worklife emerging on the screen.
+As I watched, I continued to ask “what are we doing in schools to cultivate the dispositions she is exhibiting — to deal with her workworld…..”
+This video is a wonderful example of design fiction — a creation that suspends disbelief in the future narratives we so often hear about for future work worlds for our students in a well crafted story and video.
+I wrote this about the video for our schools blog: